This Stakeholder Facilitation Workshop has been postponed as of October 21, 2021. The event will be rescheduled soon.

 - Sustaining the Stakeholder Group, keeping the project rolling through motivating existing members and continuing to bring in new members.

-To pay by purchase order or check, please fill out the registration form and send with payment to Nathan Glavy, TWRI, 578 John Kimbrough, 2260 TAMU, College Station, TX 77843, or email: Nathan.Glavy@ag.tamu.edu.
+To pay by purchase order or check, please fill out the registration form and send it with payment to Nathan Glavy, TWRI, 578 John Kimbrough, 2260 TAMU, College Station, TX 77843, or email: Nathan.Glavy@ag.tamu.edu.

 Register online at the Marketplace.
 More information is available at the website or by contacting Nathan Glavy at 979.458.5915.